Skip to content

 21. Mute swan

 The mute swan is an iconic species native to parts of Europe, Siberia, and northern Africa.
 It is a member of the Anatidae family, which includes ducks, geese, and swans.
-They can be found in a variety of habitats, including lakes, ponds, rivers, and estuaries.
+They can be found in various habitats, including lakes, ponds, rivers, and estuaries.

-They are quite large birds, with an average wingspan of up to 1.5 meters and a body length of approximately 1.2 meters.
+They are pretty large birds, with an average wingspan of up to 1.5 meters and a body length of approximately 1.2 meters.

 They are highly territorial and can become aggressive towards intruders.
 They are also known to be quite vocal and can make a wide range of grunts, honks, and whistles.
-The mute swan is an integral part of many cultures and is a symbol of grace and beauty.
+The mute swan is integral to many cultures and symbolizes grace and beauty.

-It is seen as a symbol of love, loyalty, and fidelity in many countries around the world.
+It is seen as a symbol of love, loyalty, and fidelity in many countries worldwide.
 Unfortunately, the mute swan is classified as a vulnerable species due to habitat loss and hunting.

 KingdomAnimalia